algolia/instantsearch/docgen/src/gettingstarted.md

  - `searchKey`: `3d9875e51fbd20c7754e65422f7ce5e1`
  - `indexName`: `bestbuy`

-It contains data for a e-commerce website.
+It contains data for an e-commerce website.

 This guide also expects you to have a working [React](https://facebook.github.io/react/) project.
 To follow this guide in the best conditions, we suggest you use